Data management plan

 D) data with long-term value to be archived by a curated facility for future generations for tens or hundreds of years.

-You will need to decide which of your research data to preserve and dispose of.
-Data that is unique or difficult to replicate might have long-term value and be fit for preservation.
-Special long term data repositories should be used for digital preservation.
+You will need to decide which of your research data to preserve and which to dispose of.
+Data that are unique or difficult to replicate might have long-term value and be fit for preservation.
+Special long-term data repositories should be used for digital preservation.

 Tips for best practices

-• Decisions about preserving data should begin during the data management planning stage, and should take into account e.g. institutional guidance and requirements.
+- Decisions about preserving data should begin during the data management planning stage, and should take into account, for example, institutional guidance and requirements.

-• Use data repositories with a commitment to long-term curation, e.g. Fairdata Digital Preservation Service is dedicated for research datasets that have significant value to the organization or on a national level currently and especially also in the future.
-Contact your home organisation for further information.member to check funder, disciplinary or national recommendations for data archives.
+- Use data repositories with a commitment to long-term curation.
+For example, the Fairdata Digital Preservation Service is dedicated to research datasets that have significant value to the organisation or on a national level currently and especially also in the future.
+Contact your host organisation for further information on the Service.

 6. Data management responsibilities and resources